BrambleCo/decreasing-substrate-learning-curve/README.md

 4) Document all your experimentation with Substrate

+5) At the most basic level, the 'node' folder is related to consensus & 'pallet' folder is related to the different functionalities in the substrate-node-template

 ## Contribution
 If you want to contribute to this repository, create a Pull request and I will make sure it is added if it is a valid Point / more detailed way for a specific topic.